netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 An attacker may craft a path with a network address that is identical to an existing valid endpoint, but with a different path.

-The new route may be invalid (contains loops or nonexistent links) or faulty (contains links that are broken or have high latency or drop rate).
+The new route may be invalid (e.g., contain nonexistent links) or faulty (contain links that are broken or have high latency or drop rate).

-The new route may also work fine, but violate the client's path policy or be used for traffic observation.
+The new route may also work fine, but violate the client's path policy or be used for traffic analysis.

 ~~~~